Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 11

 The portrayed individual was born in 1972 in Cologne and was raised by his mother.
-Even as a child, he felt emotionally overwhelmed in various situations.
+As a child, he often felt emotionally overwhelmed in various situations.
 At the age of 12, he realized that he was attracted to men, but in his conservative environment, this was a taboo subject.
-The fear of being ostracized led him to suppress his feelings and conform.
-He tried to lead a „normal“ life, joined the German Armed Forces, and had a brief relationship with a woman, which he experienced more as a facade.
-Behind this facade, he lived a double life.
-In 2004, he was imprisoned for the first time for abusing a boy.
-After his release in 2011, he began to live his homosexuality more openly.

-However, in 2013, he repeatedly abused a boy.
-This act led to another conviction, this time to eight years in prison with subsequent preventive detention (SV).
-Since 2016, he has been in the Social Therapeutic Institution (SothA) NRW.
-Here, he has begun to become aware of his dangerousness.
-He expresses remorse for his actions and acknowledges that his manipulation and behavior have caused significant harm to his victims.
-The scars he has left are deep, and he knows that he will have to live with this guilt for the rest of his life.
-His future remains uncertain, but he is determined never to create another victim and to deal with his inner demons.
+He expresses remorse for his actions and recognizes that his manipulation and behavior have caused significant harm to his victims.
+The scars he has left run deep, and he knows he must live with this guilt for the rest of his life.

 Photo / Editing: Chris Bolze